Usbac/wolff/docs/logging.md

 `setStatus([bool $enabled])`

-Sets the status of the logging system.
-True to enable it, false to disable it.
+Sets the status of the logging system. `true` to enable it, `false` to disable it.

 ```php
 Log::setStatus(true);